During Spring

 According to Visit Eden, the whale watching season is in winter and spring.

-At the Eden Lookout and Rotary Park, you can watch whales during winter and spring.
+At Eden Lookout and Rotary Park, you can watch whales during winter and spring.

 When are the best months for whale watching?